envoyproxy/data-plane-api/docs/root/intro/arch_overview/load_balancing.rst

 During load balancing, Envoy will generally only consider hosts configured at the highest priority level.
-For each EDS :ref:`LocalityLbEndpoints<envoy_api_msg_LocalityLbEndpoints>` an optional priority may also be specified.
-When endpoints at the highest priority level (P=0) are healthy, all traffic will land on endpoints in that priority level.
+For each EDS :ref:`LocalityLbEndpoints<envoy_api_msg_LocalityLbEndpoints>` an optional priority may also be specifie.
+When endpoints at the highest priority level (P=0) are healthy, all traffic will land on endpoints in that priority leve.
 As endpoints for the highest priority level become unhealthy, traffic will begin to trickle to lower priority levels.

-Currently, it is assumed that each priority level is over-provisioned by a (hard-coded) factor of 1.4x.
-So if 80% of the endpoints are healthy, the priority level is still considered healthy because 80*1.4 > 100.
+Currently, it is assumed that each priority level is over-provisioned by a (hard-coded) factor of 1.4.
+So if 80% of the endpoints are healthy, the priority level is still considered healthy because 80*1.4 > 10.
 As the number of healthy endpoints dips below 72%, the health of the priority level goes below 100, and any residual traffic will flow to the next priority level.

 Assume a simple set-up with 2 priority levels, P=1 100% healthy.